Finxpd

 Drawbacks

 While regulated dark pools are lawful and governed by the SEC, they have been criticized for their lack of transparency.
 Since trades are not exposed to the public, high-frequency trading companies often utilize them for predatory behaviors.
-They employ techniques like pinging dark pools to discover massive secret orders and engaging in front-running or latency arbitrage.
+They employ techniques like pinging to discover massive secret orders and engaging in front-running or latency arbitrage.

 In addition, dark pool operators have been accused of exploiting the data to trade against their clients or misrepresenting the pools.
 The Wall Street Journal reports that since 2011, securities authorities have recovered more than $340 million from dark pool operators to resolve different legal claims.
 The average transaction size in dark pools has fallen below 150 shares.
 The New York Stock Exchange (NYSE) and other exchanges losing market share to dark pools and alternative trading platforms argue that the small size of these deals makes dark pools less persuasive.